Islandora/documentation/docs/user-documentation/metadata.md

 ### Vocabularies

-Vocabularies are bundles for taxonomy terms (sometimes just called "terms").
+Vocabularies are bundles for taxonomy terms.
 Unlike nodes or media, terms within vocabularies have an ordering, and can have hierarchical structure, but do not need to.

 Vocabularies allow you to